What Is Ego Psychology And How Can It Help?

 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

-The way you think, feel, and behave don't just happen out of nowhere.
-Your choices come from within you, even if they're influenced by others or the environment.
+The way you think, feel, and behave isn’t just a coincidence; your choices come from within you, based on your personality, your environment, genetics, and those around you.
 Ego psychology deals with the ego, that part of you that makes those decisions.
 Learning more about your ego may increase your ability to make choices that benefit you more often.

 Ego Psychology Definition

-Ego psychology is a school of psychological thought.
-It's concerned with human development, especially with the development of personality.
+Ego psychology is a school of psychological thought that is concerned with human development, especially with the development of personality.
 The roots of ego psychology go back to Freud's analytic theory.

 Ego Psychology Theorists